GabrielRavier/EpitechNormHelpers/README.md

 The Epitech Norm Helper is a helper for obeying the coding norms of the Epitech.

-Part of the architecture of this program is based upon the architecture of the GNU Compiler Collection.

 ## Dependencies

 * None, for now